A Survey on Safe Multi-Modal Learning System: Monitoring-Reliable Model Outputs

-\paragraph{Estimating uncertainty in MMLS.} Recent uncertainty estimation research primarily focuses on Bayesian and Conformal Prediction (CP) methods, with extensive work in unimodal settings but limited studies in multimodal contexts.
-Bayesian-based approaches place a distribution over model parameters and employ marginalization for predictive distribution. \cite{zhang2023provable} pioneers the application of Dempster-Shafer theory to model epistemic uncertainty for each modality and introduces an uncertainty-aware weighting method for dynamic modality fusion.
+A well-calibrated model should make predictions with high uncertainty when its accuracy is in doubt, and conversely, it should predict with confidence when it is likely to be accurate.
+The diversity of modalities in MMLS presents both challenges and potential breakthroughs for the development of new approaches for calibrating MMLS.
+For instance, a regularization-based technique CML is proposed for better calibration of MMLS, which calibrates the relationship between confidence and the number of modalities involved in multimodal learning~\cite{ma2023calibrating}.
+Recent uncertainty estimation research primarily focuses on Bayesian and Conformal Prediction (CP) methods, with extensive work in unimodal settings (e.g., \cite{zhao2024link,su2024api}) but limited studies in multimodal contexts.
+Bayesian-based approaches place a distribution over model parameters and employ marginalization for predictive distribution.
+There are generally two types of predictive uncertainty: aleatoric uncertainty and epistemic uncertainty. \cite{zhang2023provable} pioneers the application of Dempster-Shafer theory~\cite{shafer1976mathematical} to model epistemic uncertainty for each modality and introduces an uncertainty-aware weighting method for dynamic modality fusion.
+Meanwhile, Subedar et al.~\cite{subedar2019uncertainty} introduce a Bayesian framework for audiovisual applications, quantifying modality-wise epistemic uncertainty and deepening Bayesian DNNs by combining deterministic and variational layers.
 While Bayesian-based approaches are widely used, their computational intensity renders them resource-heavy.
-Conversely, CP-based methods have emerged as scalable, efficient, and model-agnostic alternatives for uncertainty estimation.
+Conversely, CP-based methods~\cite{shafer2008tutorial} have emerged as scalable, efficient, and model-agnostic alternatives for uncertainty estimation.
+CP yields statistically valid prediction sets or intervals from any black box model, with the sole assumption of data exchangeability.
 Currently, the application of CP in MMLS is limited. \cite{dutta2023estimating} proposes a CP procedure for foundation models using multimodal web data.
 It generates plausibility scores based on modality alignment, and then uses them for Monte Carlo-based CP procedure.